SirToffski/PhobGCC-doc/For_Users/Phob2_Programming_Guide.md

 # PhobGCC v2.0 Programming Guide

-This is a guide to programming the teensy microcontroller on PhobGCC v2.0.
+This is a guide to programming the RP2040 Pico microcontroller on PhobGCC v2.0.

 # Tools